yeraydiazdiaz/yeraydiazdiaz.github.io/_posts/2020-01-06-your-python2-app-is-officially-a-problem-guide-to-upgrading-apps-to-python3.md

 Fair warning, there will be a _lot_ of blaming Python 3, and you will get pinged quite a bit more about errors than you used to, but things will quiet down after a while.

+## Step 7: Clean it up

-Take this time between fixing errors to clean up some of the Python 2/3 compatibility elements from `future` as you won't be needing those anymore.
-A simple search and replace with an empty string worked quite well for me.
+In this time between fixing errors you can clean up some of the Python 2/3 compatibility elements that `future` introduced as you won't be needing those anymore.
+A simple search and replace with an empty string worked well for me.

+If you used `Modernize` and `six` you can take advantage of [`pyupgrade`'s removing `six` compatibility code](https://github.com/asottile/pyupgrade#remove-six-compatibility-code) option and a [`__future__` removal option](https://github.com/asottile/pyupgrade#__future__-import-removal) that can come in handy.

 ## Congratulations, you are now in Python 3!